wiheto/expyriment_psychology_experiments/README.md

 ### How hard is it to get these to work on my computer?

-It can be tricky to get the programs to work on your computer.
+It can be a little tricky to get expyriment to work on your computer.
 However, once expyriment is set up, it becomes considerably easy to run the different experiments.

 __Requires:__